gwen-interpreter/gwen/README.md

 an abstracted [evaluation engine](https://github.com/gwen-interpreter/gwen/wiki/Evaluation-Engines) allowing any type of automation capability to be built and mixed in.
-[Meta specifications](https://github.com/gwen-interpreter/gwen/wiki/Meta-Features) (also expressed in Gherkin) are used to capture automation bindings and allow you to compose step definitions by mapping 'declarative' steps in features to 'imperative' steps in engines that perform operations.
+[Meta specifications](https://github.com/gwen-interpreter/gwen/wiki/Meta-Features) (also expressed in Gherkin) are used to capture automation bindings and allow you to compose step definitions in a declarative manner.

 ### Current Status